unprofession-al/ruminant/README.md

 executed once per point in your time series, a _sampler configuration_ can be passed This allows to run the same query multiple times with incrementing timestamps.

-This step in knows as _regurgitate_ in the ruminant jargon.
+This step in known as _regurgitate_ in the ruminant jargon.

 **Process the results and build time series:** ElasticSearch returns the resuls of the query as JSON data. with simple expressions, `Ruminant` allows you to iterate over these results and lets you indicate where in the JSON information can be found that should be stored with the time series.

-This step in knows as _ruminate_ in the ruminant jargon.
+This step in known as _ruminate_ in the ruminant jargon.

 **Persist time series:** The set of data points created in the last step is then saved to the Influx database and series specified in your configuration.
 Also, a new _marker timestamp_ is written that indicates the the new latest point in your series to indicate where to start on the next run.

-This step in knows as _gulp_ in the ruminant jargon.
+This step in known as _gulp_ in the ruminant jargon.

 ![How It Works](https://raw.githubusercontent.com/unprofession-al/ruminant/master/ruminant.png "How it works")